basegiojunior/rn-redux/README.md

 # React Native Redux

-Project developed to pratice implementing redux in a React Native project
+Project developed to practice the implementation of redux in a React Native project

+## Fetaures

+- Typescript
+- Redux toolkit
+- Thunks
+- Listener middleware